 - Remove any large, heavy, or loose items such as batteries or pendulums and ship them separately.
 NEVER SECURE A PENDULUM WITH TAPE!

-- If possible, leave the glass at home.
+- If possible, leave the glass at home for larger clocks.
 On some clocks, such as small mantles and alarms up to 10 inches diameter, the glass should be left in place.
-For larger clocks such as 16-18 inch square self winding clocks, remove the door if at all possible and keep it with you—unless you are having the case refinished, of course.
+For larger clocks such as 16–21-inch square self-winding clocks, remove the door if at all possible and keep it with you, unless you are having the case refinished here, of course.

-We usually instruct customers to send only the movement with self-winding clocks or medium-sized wall or mantle clocks.
+- We usually instruct customers to send only the movement with self-winding clocks (with hands and hand nut).
 If the entire clock requires restoration, then do the following, especially if the glass is flat.
 (Convex glass survives shipping much better than flat glass.)

 - Follow above first, then place a sheet of bubble wrap between the clock hands and the dial.